SimeonHristov99/ML_24-25/Week_05 - Logistic Regression, The ROC curve, Hyperparameter optimization/README.md

 **Description:**

-Let's compare two classification models and choose the better one.
+Let's compare two classification models on the diabetes dataset and choose the better one.

 Create, train and evaluate a logistic regression model and a KNN model.
 For each of them compute the area under the ROC curve and plot the confusion matrices they produce.
 Calculate the precision, recall and f1-score.